-The Dominican Republic Cocaine and Other Drugs Problem
+Cocaine and Other Drugs in the Dominican Republic

 It used to be that the Colombians had the entire cocaine trafficking route pretty well sewn up.
 From the jungles to the streets of U.S. cities, they could run the whole route.
 Vast amounts of coke swept in through South Miami, one of the primary channels used by the Colombians in the 1980s.